matthewvolk/amifree/README.md

 When I am done building the application, I will create a write-up here.

 #### THE GOAL:
-The goal is to be more convenient than looking at your Calendar
+The goal is to be more convenient than looking at your Calendar.
+The workflow will be as follows when the application is complete:
+1. User runs <code>npm install amifree</code>
+2. User runs <code>amifree</code>
+3. Application lists out steps to generate an appropriate Google OAuth application (also steps to download OAuth Credentials JSON file from Google Developer Console)
+5. User runs <code>amifree --register-oauth /Downloads/path/to/credentials.json
+6. Application reads JSON file and stores it in project directory
+7. User runs <code>amifree --calendarId googlecalendarid@gmail.com</code>
+8. Application stores calendarId in .env file
+9. User runs <code>amifree</code> and successfully configures application following CLI instructions!

 #### CURRENT PROGRESS:
 * Successfully authorize users